mattvend/Gpu/README.md

 #### Edit 16/8
 Rewrote the NN algo using ![CUDA streams][CUDA streams] and ![CUDA events][CUDA events] and got a nice improvement.
 Now NN interpolation on Gpu performs 3 times faster than its Cpu conterpart.
 Note that all the synchro mechanism could have been done in another way by using the __syncthreads() method and some shared memory between threads.

+#### Edit 19/8
+Rewrote the BL algo with similar optimisations as for the NN interpolation and could divide the running time by 2 on the GPU on top on what has been already achieved.
+Issues still pending for some interpolations parameters, algo works well for 8000, 4000 use case.

 <!---
 ## Bonus
 I found out the ![xkcd][xkcd] style while playing with ![Matplotlib][Matplotlib] ...
 I could not help myself to use it.
 Don't forget to checkout [Benchmark.py] to see how it works.